martinpaljak/martinpaljak/README.md

 ### Hi there 👋

-I'm Martin from 🇪🇪 Estonia and every now and then I push to Github code that scratches my own itches.
+I'm Martin from 🇪🇪 Estonia and every now and then I push to Github code that scratches my own itches (remember [Kerckhoff's principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle)!).

 Most probably you're here because of the "open source javacard sdk" that consists of
   - 🌐 [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro)